 The rest of the characters are disappointingly flat.
 There’s nothing memorable about Peter, who merely gapes, denies, and cowers.
 John remains misty-eyed and solemn.
 Who are these guys?
 Where did they come from?
 That is not what Gibson is interested in, but alas, audience members unfamiliar with the gospel will have little reason to care about these nondescript men.

 There is one monumentally disappointing detail in Gibson’s finished product.
 It is painful to imagine what might have happened had the music been written by a great composer.
-When Gibson showed early versions of the film before the soundtrack was finished, he reportedly ‘borrowed’ tracks from The Last Temptation of Christ’s soundtrack music by Peter Gabriel.
+When Gibson showed early versions of the film before the soundtrack was finished, he reportedly ‘borrowed’ tracks from The Last Temptation of Christ‘s soundtrack music by Peter Gabriel.
 While Last Temptation was condemned as a blasphemous film by most Christian moviegoers, its soundtrack is a masterpiece, a highly original fusion of differing styles, ancient and contemporary, from several different nations.
-Now that we have Gibson’s final cut, we discover that composer John Debney (who scored Elf and Jimmy Neutron: Boy Genius) turned in something that sounds like musical plagiarism!
-Those familiar with Gabriel’s album Passion and the stand-alone symphony that grew out that 1989 soundtrack, may find themselves frequently distracted, as I was.
+Now that we have Gibson’s final cut, we discover that composer John Debney (who scored Elf and Jimmy Neutron: Boy Genius) turned in something that sounds like nothing short of musical plagiarism.
+Those familiar with Gabriel’s album Passion, the stand-alone symphony that grew out that 1989 soundtrack, may find themselves frequently distracted.
+I certainly was.
 The themes and flourishes here are so similar that some will swear it’s exactly the same music.
-It would only have been fair to credit Gabriel’s influence.
+It would have been fair to credit Gabriel’s influence.

 In the end, while I believe there is greatness in The Passion of the Christ, there are too many heavy-handed choices and/or too many misguided elements for me to call it a masterpiece.